 We might still make it to some Chinese New Year events next week if all the stars are aligned, so I decided to go not with a craft but with a baking project on a rainy Saturday afternoon.
 I was inspired by this post, but used All Recipes variation instead.
 Next time I am curious to see how butter-free recipe would work.

 First, we typed some wishes/wise phrases to put inside of our cookies.
-Anna’s first suggestion was, Happiness is the key to success.
+Smarty’s first suggestion was, Happiness is the key to success.
 I asked her how she came up with this, and she said that she got it once in a fortune cookie.
 She typed some on her own and was delighted to be introduced to the power of Microsoft Word spellchecker.
-I hope she won’t decide that learning to spell is no longer a requirement.
+I hope she won’t decide that lear ning to spell is no longer a requirement.

 And here is the end result – not picture perfect, but tastier than restaurant variety and good enough to share with friends yesterday during a play date.
 We will finish the rest off today with our Chinese New Year dinner.